 A drill press is thanks to its column a more stable instrument than a hand drill, allowing you to drill precise holes in hard materials with ease.
 A hand drill is compact, light, and portable, making it easy to drill holes (or drive screws) in hard-to-reach places quickly.

-To know exactly which tool to use for the task you are working on, it is good to study the advantages and disadvantages of these two types.
+To know exactly which tool to use for the task you are working on, it is good to study the advantages and disadvantages of a drill press and hand drill.
 This way you can point out the differences between the drill press vs hand drill and know exactly what they can be used for.
 After reading this article, you will be able to make the right choice time and time again and complete your project more accurately and efficiently.

 What is a Drill Press?